JuliaPhysics/Measurements.jl/docs/appendix.rst

 functions with `arity <https://en.wikipedia.org/wiki/Arity>`__ larger than one, is an important feature of this package.
-This is accomplished by keeping inside each ``Measurement`` object the list of its derivatives with respect to the independent variables from which the quantity comes, and this list is updated every time a new mathematical operation is performed.
+This is accomplished by keeping inside each ``Measurement`` object the list of its derivatives with respect to the independent variables from which the quantity comes.
 This role is played by the ``der`` field.
 This dictionary is useful in order to trace the contribution of each measurement and propagate the uncertainty in the case of functions with more than one argument.

 The use of the list of derivatives has been inspired by Python package